christianThardy/christianThardy.github.io/tom-interpretability.md

 The ToM circuit hits all the key benchmarks: faithful—the circuit actually outperforms the full model, showing it captures the necessary functions; complete—all heads essential for each component are included; minimal—the plot highlights clear specialization with only a minimal number of heads carrying substantial weight.

-Breaking it down, the ToM circuit shows concentrated importance in certain heads, with over 40% in the induction heads of nsubj-1's belief state.
-This suggests that understanding and keeping a coherent grasp of where John thinks the cat is, is critical for handling ToM tasks.
-It implies that an accurate representation of the scene from the actor who first moved the cat directly impacts belief tracking.
+Breaking it down, the ToM circuit shows concentrated importance in certain heads, with over 40% in the previous token heads.
+This suggests that these heads are keeping a coherent grasp of where John thinks the cat is, and is critical for handling ToM tasks.

-Meanwhile, the duplicate and previous- backup token heads contribute minimally, acting more as supporting context providers rather than the main drivers of belief tracking.
+Meanwhile, the duplicate token heads contribute minimally, acting more as a supporting context provider rather than the main drivers of belief tracking.

 The circuit also shows a high degree of modularity: heads are highly specialized, with relevant computations neatly contained within each component.
 This limits interdependence with other network parts outside the defined circuit, showing a clean and compartmentalized structure.